Energy prices are rising and I can’t afford to keep the heating on.

 Tax break for working from home

 You may be able to claim tax relief for additional household costs if you have to work at home on a regular basis, either for all or part of the week (you cannot claim if you choose to work from home).
-This includes if you have to work from home because of coronavirus (COVID-19).

 Additional costs include things like heating, metered water bills, home contents insurance, business calls or a new broadband connection.
 They do not include costs that would stay the same whether you were working at home or in an office, such as rent or council tax.